 Who conducts the assessment?

-For Level 1 and Level 2 assessments, you’ll be assessed by a qualified, experienced Posturite DSE assessor.
-For Level 3 assessments, which are for more specialist situations, you’ll be visited by an ergonomist or health professional (who will also be highly experienced in DSE assessing).
+For the Remote and Face-to-Face DSE assessments, you’ll be assessed by a qualified, experienced Posturite DSE assessor.
+For Specialist Computer Workstation assessments, which are for more specialist situations, you’ll be visited by an ergonomist or health professional (who will also be highly experienced in DSE assessing).